Aga Khan Academy Dhaka student wins The Diana Award for transformative leadership

 “True change begins with small, thoughtful actions,” Adiba says.
 “When we come together to support those in need, we build a stronger, more compassionate community.”

-Since receiving the Diana Award, Adiba’s foundation has expanded its impact as more people are contributing to its fundraising initiatives.
-The increased funds will support the foundation in carrying out more initiatives to serve more people across the country.
+Since receiving the Diana Award, Adiba’s foundation has raised more funds, which will support the foundation in carrying out more initiatives to serve more people across the country.

 “The award helped people believe in our cause,” she says.
 “It built trust and made fundraising easier."